MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

        >[!IMPORTANT]
        > Do not choose the suboptions **Configure a web node** or **Configure a compute node** unless you intend to have them on separate machines.
 This multi-machine configuration is described as an [**Enterprise** configuration](configure-enterprise.md).

-    1. When prompted, provide a password for the built-in, local operationalization administrator account called `admin`.
+    1. When prompted, provide a password for the built-in, local operationalization administrator account called 'admin'.

     1. Return to the main menu of the utility when the configuration ends.